Sommelier Talia Baiocchi of PUNCH - Biography

 New York, NY

-Graduating from New York University, armed with degrees in journalism and political science, Talia Baiocchi promptly abandoned the idea of attending law school.
-Culinary common sense swept in, it seems, and pointed Baiocchi squarely in the direction of Italy, where she worked the Piedmontese wine harvest in 2006, traveling to every wine region she possibly could before resources ran out.
+Graduating from New York University armed with degrees in journalism and political science, Talia Baiocchi promptly abandoned the idea of attending law school.
+Culinary common sense swept in, it seems, and pointed Baiocchi squarely in the direction of Italy, where she worked the Piedmontese wine harvest in 2006 and traveled to every wine region she possibly could before resources ran out.

 Over the course of her career, Baiocchi has also written a regular column for Wine Spectator, in addition to contributing to The San Francisco Chronicle, Decanter, Bon Appétit, and Wine & Spirits, among others.
-She is currently the editor-in-chief of the online drinks and culture magazine PUNCH (September 2013) and the author of the forthcoming book Sherry (Ten Speed Press, October 2014), which is why it’s no surprise Time Out called Baiocchi one of New York’s “New Wine Prophets” in 2011, or that she made Forbes’ 2013 “30 Under 30.”
+She is currently the editor-in-chief of the online drink and culture magazine PUNCH and the author of Sherry: A Modern Guide to the Wine World’s Best Kept Secret, which is why it’s no surprise Time Out called Baiocchi one of New York’s “New Wine Prophets,” or that she made Forbes’ “30 Under 30” list in 2013.